-Nostoc also known as fresh water algae genus of cyanobacteria is found in the fresh water, on the damp soil, even as endophyte in the tissues of other plants such as Anthoceros or as an algal component of some lichens.
+Nostoc also known as the freshwater algae genus of cyanobacteria is found in the freshwater, on the damp soil, even as an endophyte in the tissues of other plants such as Anthoceros, or as an algal component of some lichens.

-It secretes an extraordinary amount of the gelatinous substances and forms jelly like lumps in which a large amount of trichomes are held.
-These jelly-like substances are more or less rounded and attains large size which may be as large as a hen’s egg.
+It secretes an extraordinary amount of the gelatinous substances and forms jelly-like lumps in which a large number of trichomes are held.
+These jelly-like substances are more or less rounded and attain large sizes which may be as large as a hen’s egg.

 - Class: Cyanophyceae

 - Order: Nostocales

 Each colony contains gelatinous material in which numerous filaments are embedded.
 The filaments are not branched and consist of a row of bead-like cells.

 The filaments may contain, one or more than one enlarged, empty-looking cells known as heterocysts.
 The filament is not a straight structure but is twisted and folded on itself to form a spherical structure.

 Each filament is enveloped by a hyaline or colored gelatinous sheath of an exceedingly firm consistency.
 Many close sheaths usually unite together to form thick masses of jelly in which filaments are embedded.

 Nostoc Cell Structure